PrismarineJS/mineflayer/docs/tutorial.md

 node mybot.js
 ```

-❗️ Each time opening Termux you must change the cwd into `/sdcard/my_scripts`, before starting the bot:
+❗️ For each time opening Termux you must change the cwd into `/sdcard/my_scripts`, before starting the bot:

 ```bash
 cd /sdcard/my_scripts